jakob-hendrix/ps-cs-dependency-injection/README.md

 ### Reducing coupling with DI

 We don't want to maintain the lifecycle of the data access object.
 We can pass on that responsibility by using ocntructor injection.

+### Bootstrappers

+Bootstrappers are responsible for starting the application.
+This should be seperate form the view, so the view could be used by ,multiple bootstrappers.

+Another level of decomp.